kuvamdazeus/analy-dashboard-remix/README.md

-# Analy was made with ♥️ in Remix.js!
+# Analy Dashboard is made with ♥️ in Remix.js!

 - [Remix Docs](https://remix.run/docs)